Kenol001/NCD_global_mortality_rate_analysis/d_r_scripts_results/README.md

 The analysis found statistically significant differences in mortality rates between WHO regions.
 The Tukey HSD test further identified the specific regional comparisons responsible for these differences.

-Script 4: Linear Trend in Average NCD Mortality Rate Description

-Fits a linear regression model to evaluate the overall trend in average age-standardized NCD mortality rates over time and visualizes the fitted trend line.

-Findings

-The regression line indicates a clear downward trend in average NCD mortality rates over the study period, suggesting a gradual reduction in mortality over time.